Beets are the most nutritious and healthy vegetables. And almost everyone loves to eat beets or drink beetroots juice.

 – Clean and scrub the beets properly.
 Make sure no soil or dirt remains.

 – Take a large pot, fill it with water, add the beets and boil them on a stove.
 If the beets are small in size, cook them for about 30 minutes.
 In the case of medium and large-sized beets, you could have cooked them for 45 minutes to an hour.
 Once you have cooked them, check their tenderness using a fork.
 If everything is alright, stop boiling.

-– Now, pour a large bowl and take some cold water and transfer the blanched beets in the water to stop further boiling.
-Keep them few minutes in the water allowing them to cool down.
+– Now, pour a large bowl and take some cold water and transfer the blanched beets into the water to stop further boiling.
+Keep them a few minutes in the water allowing them to cool down.

-– Once frozen, transfer slices of beets in a freezer-safe bag, write down the date, and refreeze them for more extended periods.
+– Once frozen, transfer slices of beets to a freezer-safe bag, write down the date, and refreeze them for more extended periods.